GravityKit/GravityExport-Lite/readme.txt

 Make it easier to process your Gravity Forms data by splitting fields with multiple values into different rows.

 We've written an article that contains all you need to know about [exporting data from Gravity Forms](https://gravityview.co/exporting-gravity-forms-to-excel/?utm_source=plugin&utm_campaign=gravityexport-lite&utm_content=readme-all-need-to-know).

-### Documentation & support

-If you have any questions regarding GravityExport Lite, [check out our documentation](https://docs.gravityview.co/category/783-gravityexport?utm_source=plugin&utm_campaign=gravityexport-lite&utm_content=readme-checkout-docs).

-If you need further assistance, [read this first](https://wordpress.org/support/topic/read-me-first-9/) and our support team will gladly give you a helping hand!

-#### Requirements

-* PHP 7.2
-* `php-xml` and `php-zip` libraries.
-The plugin will check for those.
-* Gravity Forms 2.0 or higher

 #### Credits